-Join Garrick Chow for an in-depth discussion in this video Inserting plugins, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Inserting plugins, part of Learning FL Studio.

 Once you have your channels routed to your mixer, you'll most likely want to run at least…some of the sounds through any number of FL Studio's built in Fx plugins.…Plugins are modules for processing your sound.…FL Studio comes with a large number of effects for doing things like adding reverb, compression,…and EQ, as well as processors for fixing pitch, adding or enhancing stereo effects, and a lot more.…As I discussed earlier, you can apply up to eight plugins to each track in the mixer.…These are the plugins slots over here on the right of the mixer.
 But as we also saw,…you can route any track to any other track if you need to apply more effects to a sound.…

 For this example, let's use the guitar track.…I'm going to right-click on its mute solo button to solo it, and let's just jump ahead…in the playlist a bit and have a listen to it.…(music playing)…We should also go to the automation track, and I'm just going to right-click on that…to get rid of automation on there because I want to hear the guitar as it is, and I'll click play again.…

 - Combining patterns